Wyko/essential_deathworlders/content/books/good-training/9-aftermath.md

 "Relax, buddy.
 I’m making a point.
 And you didn’t answer the question.
 Did.
 You.
 Enjoy it?"

-"…yeah."
+"...yeah."
 He felt dirty just voicing the confession.

 "Felt good, didn’t it?"
 Firth had a strange look to his eye, one Adam couldn’t quite identify.
 He didn’t think he much liked it.

-"…I’m not sure."
+"...I’m not sure."

 "Bullshit.
 It felt fuckin’ *fantastic* but you don’t wanna admit it. it’s important that you do."